Annuity

 The frequency and amount of payments are determined by the terms of the contract.

-Invested cash in annuities is illiquid and subject to withdrawal, so they are not generally good for those with regular or uncertain liquidity needs.
+Invested cash in annuities is illiquid and often subject to surrender charges if withdrawn early, so they are not generally good for those with regular or uncertain liquidity needs.

-They are good for retirees who want reassurance that they’ll continue to receive a stream of income for the duration of its life to ensure that they don’t outlive their assets.
+They are good for retirees who want reassurance that they’ll continue to receive a stream of income for the duration of their lives to ensure that they don’t outlive their assets.

 Immediate annuities begin paying out immediately after the initial deposit is made, while deferred annuities allow for a period of accumulation before payouts begin.